 Other possible courses are offered through the Second Language/ English as a Second Language Graduate Program in the Department of English.
 These include the following:

-Required courses for the Literacy and Human Development Cluster:
+In addition to EDCI 50000 (Foundations of Literacy), three of the following courses are required for the Literacy and Human Development Cluster:

 Suggested courses for the English Education Cluster: